 The school is a recognised ‘heritage School’ through its ongoing collaboration and links with Historic England and supports wider history teaching through its partnership working –

-The school achieved a Mary Wollstonecraft School accreditation at the end of 2021-22, from the Wollstonecraft Society.
+The school was presented with a Mary Wollstonecraft accreditation certificate at the beginning of 2022-23, from the Wollstonecraft Society.
 This award recognises the school’s focussed approach to developing children’s knowledge and awareness of this local significant individual, and her influence and relevance to the local area.